|

 - “An injustice anywhere is a threat to justice everywhere.”

-Quote by Dr. Martin Luther King, Jr. from
+Quote by Dr. Martin Luther King, Jr. from his 1963 “Letter from Birmingham Jail”

 Injustice is not isolated.
-Allowing it to
+Allowing it to exist in one place jeopardizes justice

+everywhere.
 It argues to not be indifferent to the suffering of others.

-King explained that "whatever affects one directly,
+King explained that "whatever affects one directly, affects all indirectly,"

-affects all indirectly," and called for collective action
+and called for collective action against discrimination.
+The quote has

-of civil rights advocacy, and social justice movements worldwide.
+and social justice movements worldwide.

 |